Rough index theory on spaces of polynomial growth and contractibility: Mapping the rough assembly map to homology

 \begin{thm} Let $X$ be a polynomially $k$-connected simplicial complex of bounded geometry, let $Y \subset X$ be its set of vertices and let $Y$ have polynomial growth.

-Then the map $H_q^\infty(X) \to \Hufpol_q(Y)$ is bounded from below\footnote{Note that this does not necessarily mean that the map is injective since we have only seminorms on the homology groups, i.e., classes with seminorm zero might be in the kernel of the map.} for all $q \le k$ if we equip $H_q^\infty(X)$ with the $L^\infty$-seminorm and $\Hufpol_q(Y)$ with the above defined $\|\largecdot\|_{\infty,n}$-seminorm (for a concrete $n \in \IN$ which will be determined in the proof). \end{thm}
+Then the chain map\footnote{This map is the composition of the map constructed in the proof of Lemma~\ref{lemui2323} with the map constructed in the proof of Lemma~\ref{lemh23wefwe}.
+Note that this map is actually not unique, i.e., some choices are involved (which disappear after passing to homology groups).} $\Cuf_q(Y) \to C^\infty_q(X)$ is continuous, where we equip $C^\infty_q(X)$ with the $L^\infty$-norm and $\Cuf_q(Y)$ with the above defined $\|\largecdot\|_{\infty,n}$-norm (for a concrete $n \in \IN$ which will be determined in the proof). \end{thm}

-We will give examples of spaces satisfying the assumptions of the above theorem in Example \ref{ex:spaces_polynomial} directly after the following proof.